pixelkind/p5canvas/README.md

 - Side Preview while editing the JavaScript file
 - JSHint integration to find errors
 - Loading images with relative path
+- Saving the current canvas as PNG (as a command)

 ## Usage